terrymcquerry/myLinuxDiary/README.md

 `export HISTSIZE=50` change history size to 50\
 `history > cmds.txt` save history to a cheatsheet\
 `uptime`\
+`man <command>` print manual for the certain command. search for certain words by pressing forward slash\
+`man -k <search term>` search for the words you remember when you are not sure of the command\
 `type` get type of command\
 `file (fileName)` get file type\
 `echo` (for example echo [[:upper:]]* (it expands and echos list of files starting with uppercase)) Also can be used as a claculator: $((mathematical expression)) Parameter expansion (echo $USER)\
 Or command substitution: echo `$(ls)`\
+`echo $HISTSIZE` display system variables\
 `echo "new line" > textfile.txt` make a text file with this line in it (for adding another line you should use >> or it would rewrite the file instead of appending)\
 `man`\
 `top`/`htop`\